vladmandic/sd-extension-aesthetic-scorer/README.md

 # Aesthetic Scorer extension for SD Automatic WebUI

-Uses existing CLiP model with an additional small pretrained to calculate perceived aesthetic score of an image
+Uses existing CLiP model with an additional small pretrained model to calculate perceived aesthetic score of an image

 Enable or disable via `Settings` -> `Aesthetic scorer`